beepnl/BEEP/readme.md

 # Installation using docker compose

 A simple setup for small installations can be achived with [docker-compose](https://docs.docker.com/compose/).
-The tool will spin up a webserver and initialize the beep database.
+The tool will spin up a webserver and initialize the beep mysql and influxdb database.

 1. [Install docker-compose](https://docs.docker.com/compose/install/)
 2. Checkout BEEP and switch into the code repository